SoulCalibre003/farmland/README.md

 6. Click Start in "BTC Click Bot"
 7. Open Termux and run the following commands:

-PAUNAWA: One command at a time po.
-Hintaying matapos ang process bago mag-run ng susunod na command.
+REMINDER: RUN One command line at a time.
+Wait unti the process is finished before running the next command.

 * pkg install git -y